EndlessCodeGroup/RPGInventory/ISSUE_TEMPLATE.md

 * [ ] Did you check the [Wiki](http://rpginventory.endlesscode.ru/)?
 * [ ] Did you configure [config.yml](https://github.com/EndlessCodeGroup/RPGInventory/blob/master/src/main/resources/config.yml)?
 * [ ] Did you perform a cursory search?
-* [ ] Can you reproduce the problem in clean server (with installed only the plugin and dependencies)?
+* [ ] Can you reproduce the problem on clean server (with installed only the plugin and dependencies)?

 ### Description